SSWConsulting/SSW.Rules.Content/rules/use-https-text/rule.md

 guid: 4bf87ccf-91a1-470a-b1d6-bb2363761e06
 ---

-Sometimes, you may come across text in an YouTube description that appears to be a link but lacks the familiar blue color and underline and isn't clickable.
+Sometimes, you may come across text in a YouTube description that appears to be a link but lacks the familiar blue color plus underline and isn't clickable.
 This often happens because the text is missing the "https://" prefix.

 Modern content editors and web browsers usually recognize this prefix as an indicator that the text should be converted into a clickable link.
 Without it, the text remains plain and doesn’t function as a hyperlink.